He-Liu-ooo/Prompting-with-the-Future/README.md

 The resulting trajectory and joint actions will be saved in the `results` folder.

 ## Scan your own environment
-We provide two ways to scan your own environment for open-world manipulation.
+We provide two ways to scan your environment for open-world manipulation.

 ### 1. Scan with a phone (recommended)
 Firstly, print a checkerboard (utils/reconstruct/checker_board.svg) and put it in the workspace.